A reflection by Kathleen Bauer Cap

 The evening will let you touch the past.
 The much younger generation comes to see what they missed, the older generation comes to reminisce about the days gone by and enjoy that special time of past teen life we once enjoyed on Central Avenue.
 Oh and yes I did meet that special person in my life cruising on Central Avenue and after 50 years we now walk Central Avenue, our memory lane, reminisce with old friends about cruising, capturing if only in conversation the joys of our youth.
 You never get too old for classic muscle cars, great music and the true spirit of the 50’s and 60’s lives on in cars and people.

 Kathleen Bauer Cap is a Faribault native, and regular attendee at the Faribault Car Cruise Nights.
 They are held on the third Friday of each month in the summer.
-The final event for 2018 will take place on September 21 from 6-9pm.
-Learn more about that event here.
-And to learn more about downtown and other things to do in Faribault, click here.
+This year’s dates are set for May 21, June 18, July 16, August 13 (with band), August 20, and September 17 (At Faribault Harley Davidson with band).